Synology NAS Data Recovery Service

 Your Synology says Volume Crashed or Storage Pool Degraded.
 Your shared folders are gone.
 Before you touch anything in DSM, read this page.
 We recover Synology arrays through NAS data recovery methods built on member-by-member imaging and offline reconstruction.
 Every drive is cloned through a write-blocker before any analysis begins.
 All work happens in our Austin lab.
 Free evaluation, no data = no charge.

-Common Synology Error Codes
+What Do Synology Error Codes Mean?

-- Volume Crashed: The filesystem or RAID array is in a state DSM cannot repair.
+- The filesystem or RAID array is in a state DSM cannot repair.
 This often means multiple drives failed, or the Btrfs/EXT4 metadata is corrupt.
 Do not click Repair in Storage Manager.
 Our Synology volume crashed recovery guide covers the underlying architecture and safe diagnostic steps.

-- Beep codes (long continuous beep): A long continuous beep on models like the DS920+ or DS1621+ signals a critical system warning, typically a volume crash or thermal shutdown.
+- A long continuous beep on models like the DS920+ or DS1621+ signals a critical system warning, typically a volume crash or thermal shutdown.
 Do not swap drives in or out while the unit is beeping.

 All of these errors share a common first step: power the NAS down, label each drive with its bay number, and avoid any further writes.
 The more you interact with a failing array, the more metadata gets overwritten.

 Synology uses Btrfs by default on newer models (DS920+, DS1621+, DS423+) and EXT4 on older hardware.
 The recovery approach differs for each filesystem.
+Both sit on top of the SHR/mdadm layer, which must be reconstructed before any filesystem work begins.

 Btrfs Recovery